PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 20:01:41
+Last updated: 2024-04-05 20:02:15
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin